Healthy Easter Desserts That Are Full of Flavor

 Celebrating Easter is synonymous with sitting down to a delicious meal, and no holiday brunch, lunch, or dinner is complete without a dessert.
-But if you're looking for a lightened-up option to serve after the traditional ham feast, you're in luck.
+If you're looking for a lightened-up option to serve after the traditional ham feast, you're in luck.
 Making a healthy Easter dessert isn't complicated, and the results are absolutely delicious.
-Simply swap out some of the ingredients that might give you pause (like processed sugars) for clever alternatives like coconut sugar, almond flour, and more.
-And while you're at it, incorporate seasonal fruits (like strawberries and rhubarb), whole grains, and seeds for an added dose of nutrients.
-Trust us, our health-conscious sweets look so good you'll have Easter guests doing a double-take.

 Wondering what to make for the chocolate-lover in your life this Easter?
-Create our Fudgy Chocolate Beet Cake for a mouthwatering recipe that features surprising ingredients like puréed beets and whole grain spelt flour.
+Bake our Fudgy Chocolate Beet Cake.
+It's a mouthwatering recipe that features surprising ingredients like puréed beets and whole grain spelt flour.
 Both add nutritious elements to this chocolatey treat without sacrificing the classic cocoa flavor.

 Hazelnut Carrot-Oat Cupcakes with Cream-Cheese Frosting

 Oat flour not only ups the nutrition factor in these mini carrot cakes, but it also makes them extra tender.
-Hazelnuts (aka good fats) go into the batter and are also sprinkled on top of the frosted cupcakes.
+Hazelnuts (which are considered good fats) go into the batter and are also sprinkled on top of the frosted cupcakes.

 Dark Chocolate-Walnut Date Bar